 $\Sigma _{j}$ is the covariance matrix of $x_{t}$ for regime $j$, and

 The above log-likelihood function avoids estimating the factors.
-If factors are estimated jointly with loadings, we would not have analytical first order conditions as presented below, and consequently EM algorithm would become infeasible.
+If the factors are estimated jointly with the loadings, we would not have the analytical first order conditions presented below, and consequently the EM algorithm would become infeasible.

-Equation (\ref{likeli}) is a misspecified (quasi) log-likelihood function.
-First, similar to the principal component estimator in Stock and Watson (2002) and Bai (2003), cross-sectional and serial dependence and heteroscedasticity of the error term are ignored.
-We may also take into account heteroscedasticity as Doz, Giannone and Reichlin (2012) and Bai and Li (2012, 2016).
-With regime switching, the algorithm and asymptotic analysis would be much more complicated, but the results should be conceptually similar.
-Thus for simplicity, we do not pursue this direction.
+Equation (\ref{ae}) is a misspecified log-likelihood function.
+First, the state process $\{z_{t},t=1,...,T\}$\ is not specified yet, and the probability $\Pr (z_{1},...,z_{T})$\ depends on how we model the state process.
+Second, similar to the principal component estimator in Stock and Watson (2002) and Bai (2003), equation (\ref{aq}) ignores the cross-sectional and serial dependence and heteroscedasticity of the error term.
+We may also take into account the heteroscedasticity as Doz, Giannone and Reichlin (2012) and Bai and Li (2012, 2016).
+With regime switching, the algorithm and the asymptotic analysis would be much more complicated, but the results should be conceptually similar.

-Second, state dynamics are ignored.
-When $N$ is large, $x_{t}$ itself contains large information for $z_{t}$, thus the information in $ z_{1},....,z_{t-1}$ is marginal.
-We shall show in Section \ref{AsyDyn} that asymptotic results remain the same when state dynamics are taken into account.